 I’m a firm believer that dogs can sense our emotions.
 So why wouldn’t they sense the sadness emitting off us when we returned minus a pack member?
 Ace shows no outward signs, and he’s been with Max for the past 8 years.
 Mollie, however, is a different story.
 She was only 4 months old.
 We’ve only had her since November.
 The most interaction Mollie and Max had in that time was some serious sniffing sessions and a couple times Mollie got in Max’s face to see if she could engage him.
 So why was Mollie subdued and not eating?
 How come it wasn’t Ace?

 We became concerned that Mollie had eaten a rock or something while in the yard and made a call to the vet.
 Previously, she ate her treats with vigor and there were no issues, yet our normally rambunctious puppy was now a mellow and cuddly puppy.
 While we enjoyed the cuddles, we were concerned.
 This was abnormal.

 Our vet put our minds at ease.
 As long as she was subdued and not lethargic and that she was having bowel movements in addition to eating treats and some of her kibble, she was mourning.
 She sensed a shift in the energy of the house and even though her interactions with Max were brief, she was aware that a member of the pack was no longer there.

 As with humans, each dog mourns in different ways.
-According to vcahospitals.com, dogs can show these symptoms:
+Dogs can show these symptoms: